Palo Verde Nuclear Generating Station: Description

 The owners applied for a construction permit for two additional units in the late 1970s.
 These units were cancelled for economic-risk reasons before the permits were issued.
-Contrary to popular belief, the two additional units would not have been on the same arc as the three existing units; instead, they would have been arranged south of Unit 3 on a north–south axis.
+Those two additional units would not have been on the same geometric arc as the three existing units; instead, they would have been arranged south of Unit 3 on a north–south axis.

-The existing units are the only commercial reactors currently in use in the United States that were engineered to operate on 100% MOX fuel cores.
+The existing units are the only commercial reactors in use in the United States that were engineered to operate on 100% MOX fuel cores.
 Because nuclear fuel is not reprocessed in the United States, the reactors have always operated on fresh UOX fuel.

-Electricity Production
+Electricity production

 Security

-Palo Verde was of such strategic importance, due to a variety of its features, that during the Cold War it and Phoenix were documented in war plans of the Soviet Union as target locations in the event of nuclear conflict.
+Palo Verde was of such strategic importance that it and Phoenix were purported to be target locations in war plans of the Soviet Union during the Cold War.
 In March 2003, National Guard troops were dispatched to protect the site during the launch of the Iraq War amidst fears of a terrorist attack.

-The site and the nearby town of Tonopah remain a key focus of work in regard to homeland security, ranking in importance along with Arizona's major cities, military bases, ports of entry, and tourist sites.
+The site and the nearby town of Tonopah remain a focus of homeland security, ranking in importance with Arizona's major cities, military bases, ports of entry, and tourist sites.

-As in all nuclear power plants in the United States, security guards working for the utility are armed with rifles.
+As in all nuclear power plants in the United States, security guards working there are armed with rifles.
 They check identification and search vehicles entering the plant.
 Other security measures protect the reactors, including X-ray machines, explosive "sniffers", and heavy guarded turnstiles that require special identification to open.

 On 2 November 2007, a pipe with gunpowder residue was found in the bed of a contract worker's pickup truck during normal screening of vehicles.
-It was then confirmed by the local police to contain explosives.
+It was confirmed by the local police to contain explosives.
 Arizona Public Service then initiated a seven-hour security lockdown of the plant, allowing no one to enter or exit the plant.
-The site also declared a Notification of Unusual Event, which is the lowest of four Emergency Plan event classifications.
+The site declared a Notification of Unusual Event, which is the lowest of four Emergency Plan event classifications.

-On the nights of September 29 and September 30, 2019, the airspace over the facility was violated by a number of drones.
+On the nights of September 29 and September 30, 2019, the airspace over the facility was violated by aerial drones.
 On the first night, five or six drones were reported to be flying around Unit 3, which houses one of the site's reactors.
 At least four were reported during the second incursion on September 30.
 Subsequent investigations involved the Nuclear Regulatory Commission, the FBI, the Department of Homeland Security, the Federal Aviation Administration and local law enforcement.
 However the identity of the operator or operators, and the purpose of the incursions remains unknown.